 There are no nearby airports or private airstrips.
 Mammoth Yosemite Airport is located approximately 6.25 miles to the southeast.
 Given the distance between the Project Site and the listed airport, the Project will not have the potential to create excessive noise.

-The Certified EIR did not analyze airports.
 Therefore, the Project will not result in new or increased significant impacts beyond those already identified in the Certified EIR.